 For outages, you might use the chart above generally as follows.
 After confirming with C that there is a problem, start with A and work your way from there to B to C again.
 If B indicates that something should now carry a load (work) but C shows that it will not, you can bring a known working non-GFCI hot and neutral via extension cord and perform the C test from it to the supposedly good neutral and hot (respectively), to see which is actually poor.
 Before doing so, be sure you will not be testing from hot to hot, since 240 volts might be involved and blow out your 120-volt test item (bulb).

 Of the six testers mentioned so far, only the first two can indicate some hotness independent of the presence of a good ground or good neutral.
 The non-contact and neon testers can do this by using your body as a slight source of ground.
+(Lately, the simple neon testers that will light up for voltage when you are the "ground" have become less available; not all neon testers will do this now; see a simple one in this video.)
 When the other four testers fail to show voltage between wires, they do not automatically let you know which is bad, the hot or the neutral/ground.
 The 3-prong tester attempts to overcome this difficulty by simultaneously checking voltage from the hot to each of the other outlet holes -- neutral and ground.
 This does enlighten you if at least one or the other of those holes is indeed grounded.
 But if neither is grounded, the tester is suggesting that the hot hole isn't hot -- "open hot" -- which may not be true at all.
 For more, see 3-prong testers.

 The last two electrical testers I want to comment on are the ohmmeter and the continuity tester.
 They both try to send battery current through a path by connecting to two points believed to be two ends of such a path.
 Unlike the testers above, then, these two are primarily power sources.
 They let you know if their power has succeeded in finding a complete path, by using that power to move a needle or light an indicator bulb.
 I do not find the continuity tester as helpful as an ohmmeter because the continuity tester will light up -- or buzz, if it is that type -- for paths that have a certain level of resistance but not for resistances that are a bit higher.
 Even the times I use an ohmmeter are usually limited to checking if an ordinary light bulb or fuse is bad.